GenSpectrum/LAPIS/README.md

 The changelog and the version number are determined by the commit messages.
 Therefore, commit messages should follow the [Conventional Commits](https://www.conventionalcommits.org/) specification.
 Also refer to the Release Please documentation for more information on how to write commit messages.
+If you want to indicate a breaking change, you can use the `BREAKING CHANGE` keyword in the commit message, followed by the description of the breaking change.